 Your car insurance might include courtesy car cover while repairs are being done.
 If not, you can add it as an optional extra for a fee.

 Not all insurers offer it though.
-According to Defaqto, 346 out of 363 comprehensive car insurance policies included a courtesy car as standard during repairs.
-A further eight policies offered it as an optional extra.
+According to Defaqto, 94% of 349 comprehensive car insurance policies included a courtesy car as standard during repairs.
+A further 2% offered it as an optional extra.

 But you might prefer to go for your own choice of repairer, because you trust them to do a good job or simply because they’re local to you.